VWO Platform

 Using this information, you can then laser focus your copy to target a common group of visitors that share similar interests and likes.
 You can even orient your copy to successfully satisfy the needs and wants, regardless of the customer’s position in the buying cycle.

-Landing pages can be personalized using many variables such as the visitors’ location, age, device, search keywords, referring URL and purchasing history.
+Landing pages can be personalized using many variables such as the visitors’ location, age, device, search keywords, referring URL, and purchasing history.

 By having your sales copy laser targeted for a specific group, you can increase conversions while minimizing outliers.
-A recent report from Verve Mobile shows that location targeting can more than double the performance or mobile ads.
+A recent report from Verve Mobile shows that location targeting can more than double the performance of mobile ads.

-Google, Twitter and Facebook are some of the biggest players in this field by allowing advertisers to target their audience based on several variables like age, gender, location, education level, etc.
+Google, Twitter, and Facebook are some of the biggest players in this field by allowing advertisers to target their audience based on several variables like age, gender, location, education level, etc.

 Case studies

 1. An online retailer of bed and bath goods, BedBathStore.com wanted to increase their conversions while decreasing ad spending through segmenting their traffic.
-They saw a 10% increase in conversion rates by implementing personalization, and showcasing banners on their web pages that closely resembled the visitors’ needs and interests.
-The banners were customized based on a variety of variables such as the number of times the user visited the site, the number of pages visited in one session and their location.
+They saw a 10% increase in conversion rates by implementing personalization and showcasing banners on their web pages that closely resembled the visitors’ needs and interests.
+The banners were customized based on a variety of variables such as the number of times the user visited the site, the number of pages visited in one session, and their location.

 “Now, if a person is searching for bedding, we can do a targeted banner for the bedding category.
 The offer can appear in the bedding category on our site and can say anything from ‘Shop our Luxury Bedding and Save 10 Percent,’ to ‘Free Shipping on All Bedding Orders Over $75”, says Mike Reichman, the Co-founder and COO of the retail store.